-Necromancy is the seeking of the spirits of the dead.
-The spirits are sought
+Necromancy is the seeking of the spirits of the dead by the necromancer.
+The

-information of the past and future which is not available to the living.
-It
+have access to information of the past and future which is not available to

 It dates back to Persia, Greece and Rome (Pompey checked for future battles